nielsenjared/in-g/README.md

 # In G

-GitHub user contribution graphs as ionic chords in the key of G.
+GitHub user contribution graphs as pentatonic chords in the key of G.

 ## License
 GNU GPLv3